Drip Fed Fred

 "Drip Fed Fred" is a single by British band Madness from their 1999 album Wonderful, featuring Ian Dury on vocals.
 It was released as a single in January 2000, peaking at number 55 in the UK Singles Chart.
-It was the last song to which Dury would contribute his voice, before he died in March 2000.
+It was the last song to which Dury contributed his voice, before he died in March 2000.

 Track listing

 Two versions of the single were released on CD.